djlampert/PyHSPF/README.txt

 Installation: Extract the source zip files, then open a command prompt, navigate to the PyHSPF directory, and run "python setup.py install."
-I am providing a few pre-built distributions in addition, but I have had trouble porting these to different machines.
+I am providing a few pre-built distributions in addition, although I cannot guarantee that they will port to different machines.
 The binaries can be rebuilt using the open source GNU compiler collection (other compilers may work but are untested).
 The HSPF13 folder contains the source code including some minor modifications needed to simplify the compilation.
 Assuming gfortran and gcc are available as environment variables, the HSPF library can be rebuilt by navigating as before, running "python setup.py build," and then (as adminstrator) "python setup.py install."
 Contact me if you have trouble with the installation.

 Testing: Open the python interpreter (from a command prompt simply type "python").
 Then try "import pyhspf"; the base Fortran subroutines can be accessed from pyhspf.hspf.
 If the import succeeds, then try to run pyhspf.hspf.sydatepy(), which should print the date as a tuple.
-There are five examples scripts provided.
+There are numerous examples scripts provided.
 The examples are simple and designed to illustrate the basic concepts used to build HSPF models.
 Each example contains a detailed explanation of about the particular HSPF model used and how to build the model with PyHSPF.